 If you get into photography, your wallet soon empties.
 Cameras and lenses aren’t cheap.
 You need something in which to carry them and do it securely and safely.

-This backpack is for photographers in mind.
-It gives you the ability to carry a big body and up to five lenses.
+This backpack is for photographers.
+It allows you to carry a big body and up to five lenses.
 You can probably mix things up, though.
 It seems it could hold two bodies and fewer lenses.
 But “big” needs to be defined.
 For example, once I put my Fujifilm XF 100-400 mm in, a lot of bag space disappeared.

-The bag uses a padded velcro divider system which I appreciate.
+The Lowepro Pro Trekker BP 350 AW II uses a padded velcro divider system, which I appreciate.
 It gives a generous amount of space when you open the main section.
 There are places to put a computer, tablet, cables, and more.
 Its divider-based system gives you many options on how you want to carry your stuff.

 Depending on your photographic needs, you’ll find a fair amount of room for long and short lenses.
 And there is space for whatever else you need.
 Lowepro created a quality product.
 I’m sure any purchaser would be happy with it.

 The 350 AW II weighs around two kilograms.
 That isn’t exactly light.
-But, that weight includes a fair amount of padding, which is a good thing.
+But it comes with a fair amount of padding, which is good.
 Camera gear needs protection.

 The bag has straps, handles, and a belt to keep it secure on your body.
 On top of that is a relatively rigid set of bones that make up the frame, helping it keep its shape.
 This backpack should be able to protect your gear.

 There are dividers to make the spaces and a tiny zip-up pocket for cables and spare batteries at the bottom.
-It comes with a pull-out handle for more leverage in case the section is hard to take out.
+It comes with a handle in case the section is hard to pull out.
 You could also leave it out entirely if you don’t need it.

-The bag has space for a laptop, but I don’t have one.
+The Lowepro Pro Trekker BP 350 AW II has space for a laptop, but I don’t have one.
 Therefore I can’t make any comment.
 But, from what I’ve read, some older computers might find the fit a little snug.
 You might want to update to something newer and thinner in that case.

-How does the Pro Trekker 350 AW II feel on your back?
+How does the Pro Trekker 350 AW II feel on the back?

 I thought it felt great.
 There are thick straps with a padded waist belt to disperse the weight.
 I haven’t experienced any problems.